Community of Saints Cuthman & Wilfrid

 1930-2100 Thursdays “Caritas” Lenten ecumenical discussion group, this year’s theme “Discipleship: tentmaking”

-Doors open 30mins prior to advertised service time.
+FOR WORSHIP Doors open 30mins prior to advertised service time.
 Access to the Chapel is through the main doors of the Brighton Congress Hall, turn right inside the vestibule and head for the second set of double doors.

 Parking is limited to the duration of the Mass only and is available at the rear of the Congress Hall (turn into the first set of gates approaching the Hall along Park Crescent Terrace).
 In order to facilitate other users of the Hall, please vacate the carpark by 0900.